Buying Strategy

 Why it's misleading: Two drives with identical MTBF can have wildly different real-world failure rates.
 The spec is calculated from limited testing, not real production data.

-What to do instead: Ignore MTBF entirely.
-Use Backblaze's Annualized Failure Rate (AFR) data instead — it's based on real drives in production, updated annually.
+Bottom line: Ignore MTBF entirely.
+Use Annualized Failure Rate (AFR) data from Backblaze instead — it's based on real drives in production, updated annually.

 AFR: Annualized Failure Rate (What You Should Actually Care About)

 AFR tells you the percentage of a drive model that fails in a year under real operating conditions.
-It's the inverse of MTBF and infinitely more useful.
+It's infinitely more useful than MTBF because it's based on actual production data, not manufacturer calculations.

 AFR Formula & Interpretation